webscreens/site-initiated-mirroring/explainer.md

 The user wishes to present a slide deck to a smart projector.
 Using UI in the page they switch the slide deck to presentation mode, and select the smart projector as the target.
-The presentation mode audio and video are mirrored to the smart projector.
+The presentation's audio and video are mirrored to the smart projector.

 ### Sample Code